QXIP/EXA8/README.md

 # Cubro EXA8
 The [EXA8](http://cubro.org) is a compact multi-application device which can be used for aggregation, filtering and capturing of network traffic in real-time powered by an integrated onboard arm64 platform albe to run standard and custom OSS software.

-QXIP maintains and distributes ubuntu:xenial packages for the [EXA8](http://cubro.org) [ARM64](https://github.com/lmangani/EXA8/blob/master/hardware.md) platform and a number of useful guides and how-tos for users, developers and integrators.
+QXIP maintains and distributes software and packages for the [EXA8](http://cubro.org) [ARM64](https://github.com/lmangani/EXA8/blob/master/hardware.md) `ubuntu:xenial` platform and a number of useful guides and how-tos for users, developers and integrators.

 ## Links & How-Tos
 ### INSTALLING SOFTWARE